corka149/corka149/README.md

 <h1 align="center">Hi 👋, I'm Sebastian</h1>
 <h3 align="center">A passionate CLI and web developer from Earth</h3>

-- 🔭 I’m currently working on  ... this and that ...
+- 🔭 I’m currently working on  building rental management platform.

 - 🌱 I’m currently learning more about ... this and that ...

 - 📫 How to reach me **corka149@mailbox.org**

-- ⚡ Fun fact **I live next to a mob of deers. 🦌**

-- 🖥 Shell: zsh (oh-my-zsh theme: bureau)

 <h3 align="left">Connect with me:</h3>
 <p align="left">